orhan88/ba_thesis_mapf_fuer_logistikroboter_in_ros/README.md

 ## Documentation

-The documentation of the whole simulation you can find in the following paper (german):
+The documentation of the whole simulation you can find in the following paper (in german):
 *./docu/Bachelorarbeit_Multi_Agent_Paht_Planning_fuer_Logistikroboter_in_ROS.pdf*

 The documentation of the packages **mapf_simulation**, **mapf_controller** and **mapf_evaluator** you can find in the folder *./docu*.
 The documentation was created with pdoc.